PasqualeMainolfi/Hybrizone/README.md

 ```

 You can use `/chybri/test.cpp` as a reference for how to use the C++ API.

-The C++ version is operational, but still in development and subject to change.
 To measure and print processing time, use the `make debug`.
+**NOTE**: The C++ version is operational, but still in development and subject to change.